 The publication of the required information and instructions for customers in daily newspapers and the website of ERO.

-ERO in cooperation with other member countries of the Energy Community has published the brochure through which informed all electricity cunsomers that from the 1 January 2015 customers are eligible and have the right to choose suppliers.
+ERO in cooperation with other member countries of the Energy Community published the brochure through which informed all electricity consumers that from the 1 January 2015 customers are eligible and have the right to choose suppliers.
 This brochure has been meant to inform consumers on the procedures for changing suppliers and its potential benefits.

 iii.
 Water